What is the EB-5 Investor Visa?

 - Confirm your visa responsibilities.
 Approximately two years after your approval, our company will work with your immigration attorney to prove the job creation.
 There is a second filing, called Form I-829, to accomplish this.
 Upon review and approval by USCIS, they will replace you’re conditional green card with the permanent green card which only requires renewal (like a passport) every 10 years.

 - Completion of the investment.
 The investment continues separately and will be repaid per its own terms.
-We typically work with an approximately five year term and attempt to return the investment earlier, but each project is different.
+We typically work with an approximately five to ten year term and attempt to return the investment earlier, but each project is different.
 As previously stated, the investment must be at-risk per USCIS requirements, and no guarantee can be made as to its return of or return on investment.